-- Develop the ability to receive and process Western EIM market awards, process them to represent specific generation dispatches, and integrate those dispatches into BPA's automatic generation control system. - Develop and implement interfaces to supply planned transmission and generation outages from BPA's outage management system(s) to the California ISO's Outage Management System.
+- Develop the capability to submit bid curves to the Western EIM that meet market requirements and timelines. - Develop the ability to receive and process Western EIM market awards, process them to represent specific generation dispatches, and integrate those dispatches into BPA's automatic generation control system. - Develop and implement interfaces to supply planned transmission and generation outages from BPA's outage management system(s) to the California ISO's Outage Management System.
 These interfaces will provide the California ISO information needed to manage the Western EIM if BPA becomes a member. - Implement changes to systems, processes, and practices to carry out the realtime and near real-time interactions necessary to participate in the Western EIM market.